 My wife showed me the math and explained to me that we're losing money when we deliver small orders farther than 4 km, so we're adding a 10 yuan delivery fee for anything farther than 4 km from us, which we will waive if the order is over 100 yuan.
 Thank you for your cooperation and understanding.

-We have a new pizza and a new soup...possibly for a limited time only.
-The soup is a chunky tomato cream soup that I make from imported Italian tomatoes, and the pizza is inspired by The Mickey.
+We have a new pizza...possibly for a limited time only.
+The pizza is inspired by The Mickey.
 However, since all my pizzas are named for fairy tale characters, and those of you who know Mickey can testify that he is anything but fictional; I've decided to call this one the Mad Buffalo.
 Mad Buffalo is a character from Native American folklore who battled the Thunder Bird, and the pizza is definitely an American style Buffalo Chicken pizza with cream cheese, chicken, bleu cheese and Frank's Red Hot.

 We Won Something!